gt-hcai/gt-hcai.github.io/_posts/2025-11-12-hcai-annual-event.md

 toc: true
 ---

-In part of the HCAI working group of the GDR IHM, we are organizing a one-day workshop dedicated to exploring current research in Human-Centred AI (HCAI) in France.
+In part of the HCAI working group of the GDR IHM, we are organizing a one-day workshop on **25 Novembre 2025** dedicated to exploring current research in Human-Centred AI (HCAI) in France.
 The workshop will be held in a hybrid format, both online and at the [Institute for Intelligent Systems and Robotics (ISIR)](https://isir.upmc.fr), Sorbonne Université in Paris.

 ## Attendance